 • Pocket nappies –

 A pocket nappy has an outer waterproof wrap, with a thin inner layer, often fleece.
-They have a hole in one end of the nappy which acts as a built in pocket, in which you add boosters as the absorbent layer.
+They have a hole in one end of the nappy which acts as a built in pocket, in which you add inserts as the absorbent layer.

 These type of nappies are great for people with a smaller stash, or with not much space for drying, as the nappy usually dries very quickly, and most pocket nappies come with 2 boosters, so you can use one, while the other dries.